Skip to content

 You’ve built up a giant life insurance asset plus you’ve built up a big investment portfolio of whatever type outside the life insurance policy.
 You do this during your working years.

 When you want to stop working after age 55 you’re going to get very tax advantaged, secure retirement funds and then eventually when you pass, the whole amount will pay to your beneficiaries tax-free minus any outstanding loans that you’ve used the whole way along.
+This is why the Insured Retirement Plan IRP exists.

 When you run the numbers against other types of retirement income the difference is insane.